 It might happen you will have plenty of time after arrival.
-It will be not only enough time to arrange your car, lodging, and dinner, but also to take some beautiful pictures of sunset in Las Vegas.
-If it is your case, please read our Las Vegas Photo Shoot Locations recommendations.
+You will have to arrange your car, lodging, and dinner, but if you have some time, you also can take some beautiful pictures of the sunset in Las Vegas.
+Please read our Las Vegas Photo Shoot Locations recommendations if it is your case.

-If you have more time in Las Vegas and prefer organized tours, we can recommend you some of them (not included in this itinerary).
-You can use these recommendations in case you plan to skip Toroweap or Havasupai.
+Suppose you have more time in Las Vegas and prefer organized tours.
+In that case, we can recommend you some of them (not included in this itinerary).
+You can use these recommendations if you plan to skip Toroweap Overlook or Havasupai Waterfalls (if you have failed to obtain the necessary permits).
 It can perfectly fit your itinerary in this case.
 More day trips from Las Vegas we described in this article.

-Zion National Park – This park is ranked #4 among most popular US parks!
+Zion and Bryce National Park are ranked among the most popular US parks!
 So if you are in Las Vegas and have an extra day, why don’t you visit this treasure of nature?
 Of course, we believe that you need much more than a day, but still, one day is better than nothing.
-The excellent option is to Zion National Park Full-Day Adventure that you can book on GetYourGuide.
+The excellent option is Zion and Bryce National Park Full-Day Adventure.

-On that day you will drive from Las Vegas to Toroweap Overlook, arrange a campsite on Tuweep Campground and go to breathtaking view point on the overlook.
-We planned everything for you to have enough time and prepare well for sunset photos.
+On that day of the Arizona road trip, you will drive from Las Vegas to Toroweap Overlook, arrange a campsite on Tuweep Campground and go to the breathtaking views from the overlook.
+It’s a part of Grand Canyon National Park, but it’s a hidden gem of Arizona.
+One of the best viewpoints of the Colorado River!
+But it’s also one of the most challenging days during the Arizona road trip, as it is a very hard-to-reach area.
+We planned everything for you to have enough time and prepare well for sunset/sunrise photos.

-WARNING: If you don’t have a 4WD high clearance vehicle, you can skip this attraction.
-Don’t worry, you will have more time to spend in other places like Page, Sedona or Grand Canyon later.
+WARNING: If you don’t have a 4WD high-clearance vehicle, you can skip this attraction.
+Don’t worry.
+You will have more time to spend later in other places like Page, Sedona, or Grand Canyon.

-You can choose one of three main routes to Tuweep from AZ 389 between Fredonia, Arizona, and St.George, Utah.
-And it takes you two to three hours’ driving time.
+You can choose one of three main routes to Toroweap from AZ 389 between Fredonia, Arizona, and St.George, Utah.
+And it takes you two to three hours to drive time.

 - Clayhole Route: County Road #5 leaves AZ 389 at Colorado City, Arizona.
 It is 56 miles (90 km) long and impassable when wet.